🔄

 Once you’ve decided on walnut, it’s time to get into the details.
 Choosing the right type of flooring and understanding the installation process are key to ensuring your new floors look incredible and last for years.
 From the construction of the planks to the species of the wood, every choice impacts the final result.
 Let’s walk through the most important decisions to find the perfect fit for your home.

-Solid vs. Engineered: Which Is Better?
+Solid vs. Engineered: Which Is Right for You?

 Your first choice is between solid and engineered hardwood.
 Solid walnut flooring is milled from a single piece of wood, and its biggest advantage is longevity.
 When properly maintained, these hardwood floors can last a lifetime because they can be sanded and refinished multiple times.
 Engineered walnut has a plywood core with a real walnut veneer on top.
 This layered construction makes it more stable against humidity, making it a great choice for basements or damp climates.
 The best option really depends on your space and budget.